oyanzhi/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Insurance Agent who manage multiple clients
+* Who may need to find contacts of particular clients
-* has a need to manage a significant number of contacts
+* Who has to keep track of many meetings with clients
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app